slhome2010/attributipro.doc/docs/problems.md

 :::note
 **Tip:**
-If you have already purchased **Attribut&co**, use it to manage attributes.
+If you have already purchased **Attribut&pro**, use it to manage attributes.
 It’s more convenient than manually editing OpenCart’s standard forms and helps prevent database errors.
 :::